-Russia targeted people close to Trump in bid to influence 2020 election, U.S. intelligence says
+Putin targeted people close to Trump in bid to influence 2020 election, U.S. intelligence says

 Both Russia and Iran sought to influence the election, the Office of the Director of National Intelligence said in its report.
-But a third major adversary, China, did not even try, it says, contradicting the Trump administration’s assertions about Beijing’s activity last year.
+But a third major adversary, China, did not try, it says, contradicting the Trump administration’s assertions about Beijing’s activity last year.

-The declassified document, the first U.S. government report on the matter since November’s election, said that no foreign government attempted to change votes or alter ballots results — supporting U.S. officials’ earlier assessments.
+The declassified document, the first U.S. government report on the matter since November’s election, said that no foreign government attempted to change votes or alter results — supporting U.S. officials’ earlier assessments.

-It confirmed what was widely reported last year — that there were no efforts by any foreign government to mount the sort of broad campaign to influence American voters that the Russians attempted in 2016 by hacking and releasing Democratic Party emails, circulating divisive ads on social media and by persistent efforts to hack election-related websites.
+It confirmed what was widely reported last year — that there were no efforts by any foreign government to mount the sort of broad campaign to influence American voters that the Russians attempted in 2016 by hacking and releasing Democratic Party emails, by circulating divisive ads on social media and by persistent efforts to hack election-related websites.

 While foreign disinformation and interference was a major concern heading into the 2020 campaign, domestic efforts to disrupt the race — including by Trump and his allies — turned out to be of far greater significance.

+“Foreign malign influence is an enduring challenge facing our country,” said Director of National Intelligence Avril Haines.
+“These efforts by U.S. adversaries seek to exacerbate divisions and undermine confidence in our democratic institutions.”

-Still, Russia did undertake a range of activities to influence the outcome, and to a far greater degree than any other country.
-Russian President Vladimir Putin authorized operations aimed at undercutting Biden’s campaign for president, the report said.
+Indeed, Russia undertook a range of activities to influence the outcome, and to a far greater degree than any other country.
+And it was Putin and the Russian state, the document said, who authorized operations aimed at undercutting Biden’s campaign for president.

-A key element of its strategy was to use Ukrainians linked to Russian intelligence to “launder” unsubstantiated allegations against Biden through U.S. media, lawmakers and prominent individuals, an apparent reference to Giuliani.
+A key element of the strategy was to use Ukrainians linked to Russian intelligence to “launder” unsubstantiated allegations against Biden through U.S. media, lawmakers and prominent individuals, an apparent reference to Giuliani.

-The intelligence community, for instance, assessed that Putin “had purview over” the activities of Ukrainian lawmaker Andrei Derkach, who played a prominent role in advancing the misleading narrative alleging corruption between Biden and Ukraine.
-Giuliani met with Derkach, who the United States has sanctioned as a Russian agent, in Ukraine and in the United States in 2019 and 2020 as Giuliani sought to release material that he thought would damage Biden.
-Last year Derkach disclosed edited audio snippets of conversations Biden had as vice president with Ukrainian officials in a clumsy attempt to cast aspersions on him.
+The intelligence community, for instance, assessed that Putin “had purview over” the activities of Ukrainian lawmaker Andriy Derkach, who played a prominent role in advancing the misleading narrative alleging corruption between Biden and Ukraine.
+Giuliani met with Derkach, whom the United States has sanctioned as an “active” Russian agent, in Ukraine and in the United States in 2019 and 2020 as Giuliani sought to release material that he thought would damage Biden.
+Last year, Derkach disclosed edited audio snippets of conversations Biden had as vice president with Ukrainian officials in an attempt to cast aspersions on him.

+Putin has said Russia does not interfere in U.S. domestic affairs and did not seek to help Trump get elected in 2016.
+Derkach has denied serving as a foreign agent for any country.

 As the election neared, Moscow placed increasing emphasis on undermining the candidate it saw as most detrimental to its interests in the region.
 As vice president, Biden played a leading role in the Obama administration’s Ukraine policy and its support for the anti-Putin opposition in Russia.